URI or MAS: Which Is the Better Value Stock Right Now?

-Investors interested in stocks from the Building Products - Miscellaneous sector have probably already heard of United Rentals (URI) and Masco (MAS).
-But which of these two stocks is more attractive to value investors?
-We'll need to take a closer look to find out.
+Investors with an interest in Building Products - Miscellaneous stocks have likely encountered both United Rentals (URI) and Masco (MAS).
+But which of these two companies is the best option for those looking for undervalued stocks?
+Let's take a closer look.

 There are plenty of strategies for discovering value stocks, but we have found that pairing a strong Zacks Rank with an impressive grade in the Value category of our Style Scores system produces the best returns.
 The proven Zacks Rank puts an emphasis on earnings estimates and estimate revisions, while our Style Scores work to identify stocks with specific traits.

 Currently, United Rentals has a Zacks Rank of #2 (Buy), while Masco has a Zacks Rank of #3 (Hold).
-This means that URI's earnings estimate revision activity has been more impressive, so investors should feel comfortable with its improving analyst outlook.
+This system places an emphasis on companies that have seen positive earnings estimate revisions, so investors should feel comfortable knowing that URI is likely seeing its earnings outlook improve to a greater extent.
 But this is only part of the picture for value investors.

 Our Value category highlights undervalued companies by looking at a variety of key metrics, including the popular P/E ratio, as well as the P/S ratio, earnings yield, cash flow per share, and a variety of other fundamentals that have been used by value investors for years.

-URI currently has a forward P/E ratio of 18.17, while MAS has a forward P/E of 20.42.
-We also note that URI has a PEG ratio of 1.87.
-This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
-MAS currently has a PEG ratio of 2.63.
+URI currently has a forward P/E ratio of 17.93, while MAS has a forward P/E of 20.28.
+We also note that URI has a PEG ratio of 1.84.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+MAS currently has a PEG ratio of 2.61.

-These are just a few of the metrics contributing to URI's Value grade of B and MAS's Value grade of C.
+These metrics, and several others, help URI earn a Value grade of B, while MAS has been given a Value grade of C.

-URI stands above MAS thanks to its solid earnings outlook, and based on these valuation figures, we also feel that URI is the superior value option right now.
+URI sticks out from MAS in both our Zacks Rank and Style Scores models, so value investors will likely feel that URI is the better option right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report